tessgi/TSSCWebsite/content/pages/tpub/publications.md

 <hr/>

-## Breakdown by subject
+<h2>Breakdown by subject</h2>

 Both TESS data have been used for scientific applications that reach far beyond exoplanet research.
-While 1064 works relate to exoplanets
+While 1106 works relate to exoplanets
 (40%),
-a total of 1597
+a total of 1669
 pertain to other areas of astrophysics
 (60%).